redhat-cop/vault-config-operator/docs/api.md

 The VaultSecret CRD allows a user to create a K8s Secret from one or more Vault Secrets.
 It uses go templating to allow formatting of the K8s Secret in the `output.stringData` section of the spec.

+Any manual data change or deletion of the K8s Secret owned by a VaultSecret CR will result in a re-reconciliation by the controller.
+A hash annotation `vaultsecret.redhatcop.redhat.io/secret-hash`, computed when the K8s Secret is created/updated, is used to verify the integrity of the K8s Secret data.

 > Note: if reading a dynamic secret you typically care to set the `refreshThreshold` only (not the `refreshPeriod`).
 For just Key/Value Vault secrets, set the `refreshPeriod`.
 >
 > See https://www.vaultproject.io/docs/concepts/lease to understand lease durations.